apauley/apauley.github.io/_posts/2015-04-21-what-is-the-essence-of-quality-code.md

 [pure functions](https://en.wikipedia.org/wiki/Pure_function) from functions with [side effects](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29).
 Pure, [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency_%28computer_science%29)
-functions are reliable and predictable.
+functions are reliable, consistent and predictable.
 We should do our best to maximise the amount of pure code we write.

 Another reason I like Functional Programming is that it allows me to write simpler code.
 And some of the greatest minds agree that you need simplicity in order to get reliability: